brunonevado/MutationAccumulation/README.md

 # MutationAccumulation

-Scripts used in Fazalova & Nevado (submitted) "Low spontaneous mutation rate and Pleistocene radiation of pea aphids"
+Scripts used in Fazalova & Nevado (submitted) "Low spontaneous mutation rate and Pleistocene radiation of pea aphids".

-Folders:
+Two folders:

 divergenceEstimates